 For a selection of suitable readers visit Smartcard Focus

-This is because you do not have the correct hardware connected, installed or configured to read cards.
-For a PC connected smartcard reader, ensure appropriate drivers are installed, close the app and make sure the smartcard reader is plugged into the USB port.
+This is because you do not have the correct hardware connected, installed or configured to read smartcards.
+For a PC connected smartcard reader, ensure appropriate drivers are installed, close the App and make sure the smartcard reader is plugged into the USB port.
 Then launch Go Smart again.

-For a virtual card, ensure you have configured your handheld QR code reader and installed the appropriate drivers.
+For a virtual smartcard, ensure you have configured your handheld QR code reader and installed the appropriate drivers.

 There are two likely causes for this error.
-Firstly, you should ensure that you have good network connectivity and can connect to the internet from a web browser.
-If you do have good internet access, but Go Smart is still not connecting to the CSCS Management service, this is probably due to a network access restriction being imposed by your organisation’s firewall or web proxy.
-In order to resolve this, you will need to contact your IT department, as they will have to unblock or whitelist the CSCS Management service hostnames/IP addresses.
+Firstly, ensure that you have good network connectivity and can connect to the Internet from a web browser.
+If you do have good Internet access, but Go Smart is still not connecting to the CSCS Card Management service, this is probably due to a network access restriction being imposed by your organisation’s firewall or web proxy.
+To resolve this, you will need to contact your IT department, as they will have to unblock or whitelist the CSCS Card Management Service hostnames/IP addresses.